 (ADD GRAPHIC of BOOK COVER)

-The book tells the story of a Burundian girl experiencing her first period and learning about how to manage it with help from a kind auntie.
-Besides providing practical information, the story helps to normalize the experience of menstruation, which can help to reduce stigma and taboo around the topic.
+The book tells a story of a Burundian girl experiencing her first period and learning about how to manage it with help from a kind auntie.
+Besides providing practical information, the story helps to normalize the experience of menstruation, which can help to reduce stigma and taboo around the topic